tonilsz/SpyHunter-Tribute/README.txt

-TRIBUTE TO SPY HUNTER
+TRIBUTE TO SPY HUNTER by Toni Lopez (UPC-MVJ)

 - HOW TO PLAY

 	In this game we have to stay the most time alive in the road.
 	To control the car we have the following buttons:
-	- A & D: Move left & right
+	- A & D or LEFT_ARROW & RIGHT_ARROW: Move left & right
-	- W: Accelerarte
+	- W or UP_ARROW: Accelerarte
 	- Q & E: Up & Down Turbo Gear
 	- H: Gun Shot
 	- j: Throw Oil